An Architecture Built for Federated Learning: Addressing Data Heterogeneity through Adaptive Normalization-Free Feature

-We address this gap in the image domain by proposing Adaptive Normalization-Free Feature Recalibration (ANFR), an architecture-level approach designed to enhance robustness in FL under data heterogeneity.
-ANFR combines weight standardization \citep{WS} with channel attention mechanisms \citep{squeezeexcite} to directly tackle the challenges posed by non-IID data.
-Weight standardization normalizes the weights of convolutional layers instead of activations, eliminating the dependence on mini-batch statistics that are problematic in FL.
-This makes the model less susceptible to mismatched client statistics and inconsistent averaging during aggregation.
-Channel attention modules produce learnable scaling factors for feature maps, enabling the model to suppress features that are inconsistent across clients due to heterogeneity and to emphasize those that are consistent and relevant.
+We address this gap in the image domain by proposing Adaptive Normalization-free Feature Recalibration (ANFR), an architecture-level approach designed to enhance robustness in FL under data heterogeneity.
+ANFR combines weight standardization \citep{WS} with channel attention \citep{squeezeexcite} to directly tackle the challenges posed by non-IID data.
+Weight standardization normalizes convolutional layer weights instead of activations, avoiding reliance on mini-batch statistics, which is problematic in FL.
+This reduces susceptibility to mismatched statistics and inconsistent averaging.
+Channel attention generates learnable scaling factors for feature maps, suppressing features that are inconsistent across clients due to heterogeneity, and emphasizing consistent ones.
 By integrating channel attention with weight-standardized models, ANFR enhances the model's ability to focus on shared, informative features across clients.
-This combination boosts performance beyond the individual contributions of weight standardization and channel attention, enhancing class selectivity and optimizing the distribution of channel attention weights.
-ANFR operates independently of the aggregation method and is effective in both global and personalized FL settings, with minimal computational overhead.
-Furthermore, when training with differential privacy, ANFR achieves an appealing balance between privacy and utility, enabling strong privacy guarantees without sacrificing performance.
+This synergy boosts performance beyond the individual contributions of these components, enhancing class selectivity, and optimizing channel attention weight distribution.
+A key advantage of ANFR is its versatility; it can be seamlessly integrated with any aggregation method and is highly effective in both global and personalized FL scenarios, while adding minimal computational overhead.
+Furthermore, when privacy is a concern, our achieves a noteworthy balance between the competing demands of privacy and utility.
+This enables the implementation of strong privacy guarantees through differential privacy, without a substantial sacrifice in the model's overall performance.